 - Make the break and enjoy the rest of your life doing what you love.

 An important thing to note is that “arriving” at this stage of your life doesn’t mean you need to stop working.
 It might mean staying where you are if you love your job.
 It could mean reducing your hours to pursue other interests.
 The important thing is that you follow your bliss and shift gears into something close to your heart.

 You might want to choose a quiet life of good books and family.
 Perhaps you’d prefer working at a job at an art gallery, volunteering at a hospice, becoming an actor, going back to school, or joining the circus.
 It’s all good because your life belongs to you.
 And you deserve the joy that will come when you find the ways and means to go for it!

 On a Personal Note…

-I am now a whopping eighteen years into my “arrivement” and I have never looked back.
+I am now a whopping 18years into my “arrivement,” and I have never looked back.
 I followed my writing dreams.
 I have enjoyed many travels with my husband, and feel blessed to have time to spend with my daughter and granddaughter.

 In a word… life is beautiful when you enjoy every moment, regardless of aging issues or physical limitations.
 The important lesson I have learned is to say YES to the things I want to do and a big fat NO to the things I don’t.
 And with each passing year, I’m thankful for this remarkable gift of new beginnings.